liability in ohio car accidents

 How to Determine Liability in a Car Accident

-When determining liability in a car accident, the first question to ask is, Who acted unreasonably leading up to the accident?
-The second question to ask is, Did the unreasonable actions cause you harm?
+When determining liability in a car accident, the first question you should ask is, Who acted unreasonably leading up to the accident?
+The second question–Did the unreasonable actions cause you harm?

-Generally, two entities determine liability in Ohio car accidents: insurance companies and courts.
+Liability in Ohio car accidents is typically determined by two entities: insurance companies and the courts.
 In many cases, the other driver’s insurance company makes its liability determination first.
+However, that does not automatically mean their determination is correct.

 If the other driver’s insurance company doesn’t believe their driver is liable, or if they don’t offer you a just settlement, you can take your case to court.
 Because the insurance company is usually the first entity to make a decision about liability, let’s discuss how they determine who is at fault in a car accident.